Reliable Quantum Communications based on Asymmetry in Distillation and Coding: Introduction

 This idea to subdivide quantum communication protocols into direct and indirect ones also appears in \cite{Mur16:QnetworkGenerations}, where networks are categorized into ``generations'' based on the employed error management scheme.
-Some of them deal with errors by the mean of purification, others using \ac{QEC}.
-In this context, we locate our paper in between these two kinds of generations and investigate hybrid schemes adopting both purification and \ac{QEC} techniques.
-We justify our interest in \ac{QEC} schemes (both hybrid or purely \ac{QEC}-based) due to the latency reduction we can obtain compared to uncoded ones.
-However, at present the initial error probabilities are still too high (low fidelity) and therefore, we use purification to enable \ac{QEC} in a hybrid fashion.
-In fact, to achieve the same target reliability the uncoded scheme requires more purification steps, expressed as transmissions of classical messages.
-On the other hand, it is also possible to fix the latency by presetting the number of purification steps and obtain a gain in reliability using \acp{QECC}.
-Furthermore, in this new framework, we point out that the purification protocol gives rise to asymmetries which can be exploited by asymmetric \ac{QECC}s \cite{ChiVal:20a}, and therefore, we can have a joint purification and coding design.
+Some of them deal with errors by the mean of distillation, others using \ac{QEC}.
+In this context, we locate our paper in between these two kinds of generations and investigate hybrid schemes adopting both distillation and \ac{QEC} techniques.
+In particular, we assume that local errors (i.e., quantum gate errors and quantum measurements) are negligible compared to non-local errors (i.e., fidelity reduction due to transmission).
+In such a scenario, direct communication is not yet feasible, but at each node of the network \ac{QEC} can be exploited.
+The justification of using \ac{QEC} schemes (both hybrid or purely \ac{QEC}-based) is the latency reduction that can be obtained compared to uncoded ones.
+In fact, to achieve the same target reliability, the uncoded scheme requires more distillation steps, expressed as transmissions of classical messages.
+On the other hand, it is also possible to fix the latency by presetting the number of distillation steps and obtain a gain in reliability using \acp{QECC}.
+Furthermore, in this new framework, we point out that the distillation protocol gives rise to asymmetries which can be exploited by asymmetric \ac{QECC}s \cite{Sar:2009,ChiVal:20a}, and therefore, we can have a joint distillation and coding design.
 Besides the discussed example in Fig.~\ref{fig:ToyExampleDistributedQuantumComputing}, applications can be represented by mid-generation error management schemes for quantum internet, adaptive \ac{QEC} for reliable communication over quantum networks, multi-core quantum computing \cite{Bal22:MultiCoreQComp}, construction of quantum graph state \cite{Hei04:MultipartyGraphStates,Hei06:GraphStates, Mei19:DistribGraphStates} over networks, and many others.